Serge Haroche And David Wineland Share 2012 Nobel Prize In Physics

 Their studies have been a real-life exploration of the strange quantum behavior illustrated by the famous thought experiment of Schrödinger’s cat, in which a feline exists in the superimposed states of being both alive and dead until human observation decides the animal’s fate.
 In reality, this superposition of states, and their subsequent collapse into a specific state, also known as decoherence, becomes relevant only at the quantum level of individual photons and molecules.

 Haroche and Wineland got a close-up view of this quantum world with their experiments, which allowed the systems to exist long enough to be studied, said Per Delsing at the press conference.
-Delsing is a professor at Chalmers University of Technology in Göteborg and a member of the Royal Swedish Academy of Sciences.
+Delsing is a professor at Chalmers University of Technology in Göteborg, Sweden, and a Royal Swedish Academy of Sciences member.

-Although the research of Haroche and Wineland shares similarities, they approached the problem with different experimental designs.
+Although the research of Haroche and Wineland shares similarities, they approached the problem differently.
 Wineland trapped beryllium ions in an electric field and probed their quantum states with a laser.
 Haroche trapped photons between two mirrors and used their effects on beams of atoms to infer information about the photons’ quantum states.

 The superimposed quantum states in these systems could be used as quantum bits, or qubits, for a quantum computer.
-Unlike the bits in current computers, which store information in 1s and 0s, qubits can store both values at the same time.
-“A quantum computer of only 300 qubits could hold 2300 values simultaneously, more than the number of atoms in the universe,” according to the academy’s prize summary.
+Unlike the bits in current computers, which store information in a series of ones and zeros, qubits can store both values at the same time.

 The two men will share the $1.2 million prize.
 Haroche, who was reached by phone during the press conference, said he got the news while on a walk with his wife.
 “I was passing near a bench, so I was able to sit down,” he said.